garsaud/stackoverflow-fanatic-badge/README.md

 - a mailgun account

 ## Setup
-There are three ways to configure it.
+There are two ways to configure it.

 ### With a config file
 Create a `conf.json` file based on `conf.example.json` and mount it as a volume